 Are you interested in joining an organization dedicated to increasing access to justice while addressing systemic inequities among the most vulnerable members of the greater Los Angeles area?
-If yes, LAFLA is the place for you!
+If yes, LAFLA and our flexible hybrid work environment is the place for you!

 The Organization: LAFLA is a nonprofit law firm that protects and advances the rights of the most underserved—leveling the playing field and ensuring that everyone can have access to the justice system.
 With more than 90 years of service, LAFLA is the first and most experienced legal aid organization in greater Los Angeles.
 LAFLA has more than 170 employees, including more than 80 attorneys, who provide free services and resources on a broad range of civil legal issues that impact health, safety, and self-sufficiency.
 Every year, LAFLA helps more than 100,000 people find their voice, regain control of their lives, and build a brighter future.
 Our unique combination of neighborhood offices, self-help centers at courthouses, and domestic violence clinics put LAFLA on the frontlines in communities at the forefront of change.
 LAFLA also engages in impact litigation to help enact long-term systemic change—actively collaborating with a network of public and private partners to expand access to justice, identify needs in the communities we serve, and change laws and policies that adversely affect the underserved.
 For more information, please visit www.lafla.org.

-Eviction Defense Center/Right to Counsel: The Eviction Defense Center, created in 1983, is the first large-scale eviction defense program.
-Right to Counsel is a new project that brings much-needed eviction defense resources to tenants in Los Angeles County communities through the program Stay Housed Los Angeles, in coordination with other legal service providers and tenant organizers.
-The EDC/RTC team fights to preserve, defend, and protect tenancies, and advocates for a Right to Counsel for all tenants.
+Eviction Defense Center: The Eviction Defense Center, created in 1983, is the first large-scale eviction defense program.
+Right to Counsel is a new project that brings much-needed eviction defense resources to tenants in Los Angeles County communities through the program Stay Housed L.A., in coordination with other legal service providers and tenant organizers.
+The EDC team fights to preserve, defend, and protect tenancies, and advocates for a Right to Counsel for all tenants.

 LAFLA is currently accepting applications for the position of Post Graduate Fellow.